bcwalrus/git-tutorial/tutorial/git_wf.rst

 * ``git rebase origin/master``
     Git will first save all the commits not in ``origin/master`` (i.e. all your local commits).
-Then git will reset to ``origin/master``, and play back those saved commits.
+Then git will reset to ``origin/master``, and play back those saved local commits.
 Remember that your local commits are being played back.
 If there is a conflict, the "base" version is ``origin/master``.

     If you mess up during a rebase, you can always do "``git rebase --abort``" and start over again.